 Which kind of steak is used in Steak Diane?

-Normally, thin cut tenderloin steaks or filet medallions are used.
-However, you can use any steak you prefer in this recipe.
-NY strip steaks, ribeye and top sirloin all work well in this recipe.
+Normally, thin cut tenderloin steaks or beef tenderloin medallions are used.
+However, you can use any beef steak you prefer in this recipe.
+NY strip steaks, flank steak, ribeye and top sirloin all work well in this recipe.
 Just keep in mind that the cook time may increase the thicker your steaks are.

 Wine pairings for Steak Diane: